linwangmeyer/scz_LLMs/README.md

 We used a pre-trained BERTopic model with 2376 common topics discussed on Wikipedia to probe higher-level topic representations of all picture descriptions.
 We obtained the topic distributions and quantified the entropy of the topic distribution for each picture description.
 There are three methods available (see below).
 We used the first method because it captures moment-by-moment topics in the descriptions.

+For more details on BERTopic, see my [post](https://wordpress.com/post/linlifejourney.wordpress.com/291).

 ### Approximate method

 The whole document is first segmented into tokensets using a moving time window (we chose ~30 words for each window).
 For each of these tokensets, we used their embedding vectors and find out how similar they are to the representations of previously generated topics.
 For each topic, the similarity values between the topic and all tokensets are summed, giving rise to one value for one topic.
 These similarity values across all topics are then normalized (by dividing each similarity value with the sum of the absolute similarity value) to create a topic distribution for the entire document.